Ear to the Ground

 Conclusion

-In summary, noise barriers are specified by acoustical engineers and their final design, and construction should be verified to validate their performances.We hope this answers your question.
+In summary, noise barriers are specified by acoustical consultants and their final design, and construction should be verified to validate their performances.We hope this answers your question.
 If you have any other questions about noise fences or barriers, or any other questions you’d like to see answered in this video series, please feel free to reach out.
 Thank you and bye for now.